Overview - Skin Cancer Why You Should Be Concerned

 Stopping skin cancer starts with awareness

-With the incidence of skin cancer at an all time high, the immediate goal of physicians is to successfully treat people with skin cancer.
+With the incidence of skin cancer at an all time high, the immediate goal of doctors is to successfully treat people with skin cancer.
 The long-term goal is to drastically reduce future cases of skin cancer.
-To reach this goal, physicians, health care providers, and professional organizations such as the AAD and NCI must aggressively promote public awareness about the dangers of skin cancer, and provide education on ways to help prevent it.
+To reach this goal, physicians, health care providers, and professional organizations aggressively promote public awareness about the dangers of skin cancer.
+They provide education on ways to help prevent it.
 Only through awareness can we change our behavior to incorporate skin cancer prevention into our daily lives.

 ||Minutes to Burn Without Protection